 Does it need to be managed?

 You might think that cravings are something that need to be stamped out right away.
-Is consuming extra chocolate two or three days a month really something you need to fix in the grand scheme of things?
+But is consuming a bit of extra chocolate two or three days a month really something you need to change in the grand scheme of things?
+Sometimes we have cravings because we’ve been restricting or because that’s what the body really needs!
 Consider this in the context of your goals.
 Through tracking your cycle and your nutrition, we get the data needed to make an informed decision.

 Hopefully, you have an appreciation of just how complex PMS and cravings are, and how difficult it is to pin down an exact root cause.
 Everyone’s cycle is different, and the best advice I can give you is to track your cycle and make an informed decision from there.